Mary Guinan

 Mary Elizabeth Guinan (born 1939) is an American doctor specializing in public health, virology, and epidemiology.
 She was the dean at the School of Community Health Sciences at the University of Nevada, Las Vegas.
 Guinan is known for her work in the initial investigation of the HIV/AIDS epidemic for the Centers for Disease Control and Prevention (CDC).
 Randy Shilts's 1987 book And the Band Played On and its 1993 film adaptation documented her efforts regarding these issues.
 In the film, she was played by Glenne Headly.
 Later on, she became the first female State Health Officer appointed to the Nevada government.
-Guinan also became president of the American Medical Woman's Association, after 40 years of membership.
+Guinan also became president of the American Medical Women's Association (AMWA), after 40 years of membership.

 Early life and education

 Guinan was born in Brooklyn, New York, in 1939, to parents who had emigrated from Ireland.
 She began her educational career at the Hunter College in New York City, obtaining a Bachelor of Arts.
-After her undergraduate time at Hunter ended, she received a Ph.D. in biochemistry and physiology at the University of Texas Medical Branch located in Galveston, Texas.
-She finished her formal education by receiving an M.D. from Johns Hopkins University School of Medicine in Baltimore.
+After her undergraduate time at Hunter ended, she received a PhD in biochemistry and physiology at the University of Texas Medical Branch located in Galveston, Texas.
+She finished her formal education by receiving an MD from the Johns Hopkins University School of Medicine in Baltimore.

 After completing her residency in internal medicine at Hershey Medical Center (at Pennsylvania State University), she pursued an infectious disease fellowship at University of Utah School of Medicine in Salt Lake City.
 Later in her career, she was elected to the Fellow of the Infectious Diseases Society of America for her excellence in research regarding the topic.

 Early career

-Guinan began her career working in a Chiclet gum factory developing flavors after graduating with a chemistry degree from Hunter College.
+Guinan began her career working in a Chiclets gum factory developing flavors after graduating with a chemistry degree from Hunter College.
 She took this job reluctantly after realizing the shortage of openings for women in chemistry-related careers.
 Shortly after joining the company, she encountered her first glass ceiling: male colleagues were making far higher salaries than their female counterparts.
 Guinan attempted to apply to graduate school for chemistry upon facing discrimination at work, but the schools did not accept women or did not aid in the financial burden the tuition imposed.

-She instead began a new career path after being accepted to the University of Texas at Galveston for a doctorate of physiology.
-In this time, she heavily considered pursuing a career in space-related endeavors as US space programs blossomed, but again faced obstacles.
+Guinan instead began a new career path after being accepted to the University of Texas Medical Branch in Galveston for a doctorate of physiology.
+During this time, she considered pursuing a career in space-related endeavors as the US space program blossomed, but again faced obstacles.
 She learned women were not even allowed into the command room near the men in the space program out of fear of distraction.
 It was then she turned her sights on medicine.